How to create a great study plan!

 Reflection: Reflecting upon what knowledge you already know, want to know and what you have learnt (also known as the KWL technique) is a good way to review what stage you are at with learning a topic.
 Putting in some time to do this when tackling revision will help you to ensure that your time is spent appropriately.

-Group study: Studying as a group is a great way to support your peers and get clarification on anything you may struggle with.
+Group study: Studying as a group, even when done remotely, is a great way to support your peers and get clarification on anything you may struggle with.
 It’s easy to forget exactly how much we can learn from each other!
-My Learning Essentials have a brilliant online resource explores the skills involved in working collaboratively to help you to maximise the success of your project.
+My Learning Essentials have a brilliant online resource exploring the skills involved in working collaboratively to help you maximise the success of your project.
 If you want some quick top tips you can listen to a podcast on group work here.

-Planning: Scheduling in enough time to plan essays is key to ensuring you have a smooth writing process.
-You should be trying to do most of your thinking at this stage so that writing your essay is more about expressing your ideas.
+Planning: Scheduling enough time to plan essays and take home exams, is key to ensuring you have a smooth writing process.
+You should be trying to do most of your thinking at this stage so that writing your essay and take-home exam is more about expressing your ideas.

 Typed notes: Re-writing or summarising your notes by typing them out is one way of recapping content covered in lectures and seminars that you may have handwritten.